IMS-AS-LUH/t41-tri-sync-ptp/README.md

 # Tri-Level Sync Generation based on a PTP-synchronized clock with the Teensy 4.1

-This [repository](https://github.com/IMS-AS-LUH/t41-tri-sync-ptp) provides the source code for our (yet unpublished) research paper "PTP-Synchronized Tri-Level Sync Generation for Networked Multi-Sensor Systems".
+This [repository](https://github.com/IMS-AS-LUH/t41-tri-sync-ptp) provides the source code for our research paper "PTP-Synchronized Tri-Level Sync Generation for Networked Multi-Sensor Systems" ([Published Article](https://doi.org/10.1109/RTCSA62462.2024.00022)).
 This Arduino compatible library has been created to provide a Tri-Level Sync signal generation based on a PTP-Synchronized clock for the Teensy 4.1 microcontroller platform.

 This library was created by the Architectures and Systems Group of the Institute of Microelectronic Systems ([IMS/AS](https://www.ims.uni-hannover.de/de/institut/architekturen-und-systeme/)) at the [Leibniz University](https://www.uni-hannover.de) in Germany.